NEU-DSG/tapas-xq/docker/README.md

 docker build --file docker/Dockerfile --tag tapas-xq .
 ```

 As part of this process, Docker follows the instructions given in [the Dockerfile](./Dockerfile).
-We start with a pre-built [Java JRE Docker container from AdoptOpenJDK](https://hub.docker.com/r/adoptopenjdk/openjdk16).
+We start with a pre-built [Eclipse Temurin Docker container](https://hub.docker.com/_/eclipse-temurin).
 From there, Docker:

 * installs software packages for `git`, `unzip`, and `curl`;
 * installs BaseX and places a copy of the Saxon HE processor into its `lib/custom` directory;